 Abstract

-This research argues that gene differences may shape the large cross-regional variation in economic preferences and behaviors.
-We focus on four representative and fundamental economic preferences as well as related economic behaviors: risk preference, time preference, trust, collectivism-individualism.
-Taking China as an example and using data from China Family Panel Studies (CFPS), we find that genetic distance explains the differences in risk preference, trust, collectivism and individualism after controlling for potential confounding factors.
-Moreover, we also examine the effect of genetic distance on related economic behaviors and find that genetic distance explains differences in entrepreneurship, risk taking behavior, saving behavior, cooperative behavior and prosocial behavior.
-In general, genetic distance accounts for 10-23% of a standard deviation of differences in economic preferences and behaviors.
+This research argues that gene differences may shape the large cross-regional variation in preferences and behaviors.
+We focus on three categories of representative and fundamental preferences as well as related behaviors: risk preference, time preference and social preference.
+Taking China as an example and using data from China Family Panel Studies (CFPS), we find that genetic distance explains the differences in risk preference, time preference and social preference after controlling for potential confounding factors.
+Genetic distance also explains differences in related behaviors including differences in entrepreneurship, risk-taking behavior, saving behavior, cooperative behavior and prosocial behavior.
+In general, genetic distance accounts for 10-23% of a standard deviation of differences in preferences and behaviors.
+The potential for differences in genetic influence between the sexes have also been explored.
+We find that genetic effects are not the same for males and females.
 Our study provides new evidence for the heritability of preferences and behaviors and proposes a new explanation for cross-regional disparities.

-Keywords: genetic distance; heritability; economic preference; economic behavior
+Keywords: genetic distance; heritability; preference; behavior

 JEL Codes: E70; Z00; Z13